Female Stress Incontinence Specialist in North Jersey

 4) https://www.voicesforpfd.org/bladder-control/treatments/_Downloaded 5.25.18

-Schedule a Consultation for Female Stress Incontinence with Dr. Ghomi Today!
+Schedule a Female Stress Incontinence Consultation in North Jersey

-If you are experiencing symptoms of female stress incontinence, contact women's health specialist Dr. Ghomi to discuss your symptoms and the treatment options available.
-To schedule a visit at our gynecology office in Wayne, NJ, please call (862) 657-3150 or request an appointment online.
+If you are experiencing symptoms of female stress incontinence, contact women's health specialist Dr. Ali Ghomi to discuss your symptoms and the treatment options available.
+To schedule your stress incontinence consultation at our urogynecology office in North Jersey, please call (862) 657-3150 or request an appointment through our secure online form.